ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/PortIn.md

 ## PortIn

 Use the PortIn interface to read an underlying GPIO port as one value.
-This is much faster than <a href="/docs/v5.7/reference/busin.html" target="_blank">BusIn</a> because you can read a port in one go, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.
+This is much faster than [BusIn](/docs/v5.7/reference/busin.html) because you can read a port in one go, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.

 A mask can be supplied so only certain bits of a port are used, allowing other bits to be used for other interfaces.